djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 `main()` will contain 100% of the compute power used by your application, with subsequent function calls making up parts of that.
-If we had a simple application that had a loop in the main function that called function `foo()` 1 time, function `bar()` 9 times, and then quite the application, the so called call graph would look something like this:
+If we had a simple application that had a loop in the main function that called function `foo()` 1 time, function `bar()` 9 times, and then quit the application, the so called call graph would look something like this:

 ```